Making the Most of Data: Augmentation with BERT

 [7] N. Reimers, I. Gurevych, Sentence-BERT: Sentence Embeddings using Siamese BERT-Networks (2019), EMNLP 2019

-[8] Model Card for all_datasets_v4_mpnet-base, HuggingFace Models
+[8] Model Card for all_datasets_v4_mpnet-base

 [9] N. Thakur, et al., Augmented SBERT: Data Augmentation Method for Improving Bi-Encoders for Pairwise Sentence Scoring Tasks (2021), NAACL